EBAM

 The technology that is commonly used to implement eBAM automation is defined by SWIFT and the ISO 20022 Standard for Financial Services Messaging.

 Most medium to large companies use an average of six cash management banks, within this average about 30% use 6 or fewer, 40% use 7-20, and 30% use 21 or more.
 The number of bank accounts managed varies from a less than 50 to 100s or even 1,000s.This involves collecting and managing a vast amount of data describing the details of each bank account and controlling the delegation of authority to authorize financial transactions.

 Any organization with more than 100 bank accounts needs a formal framework, policy and management processes for: 1) bank account reduction, and 2) overall management of banks and accounts.

-Bank and Bank Account Reduction Policy
+Bank account reduction

 Each bank relationship and each bank account costs time and money to manage and administer.
 The number of banks and accounts should, wherever practical and the counter party risk is acceptable, be minimised.
 Many corporate treasury departments have had a bank reduction programme for many years, but since the bank crisis in 2008, some departments have been increasing the number of banks to spread their counter-party financial and operational risk.
 The need to reduce the number of bank accounts remains.
 One or two bank accounts per business units is a useful objective.

-Implementing eBAM
+Implementation

-There are three types of corporate eBAM solution available:
+There are three types of corporate eBAM available: